Top 10 First Aid Kit Tools

 Every first aid kit should contain a first aid manual.
-The manual will help treat wounds, sprains, bites and other common health issues.
+The manual will help you know how to treat wounds, sprains, bites, and other common health issues.
 The guide should be studied before a crisis arises, and everyone with access to the kit should know the basics of first aid.

 Tweezers are an important tool to have in any first aid kit regardless of how basic your kit is.
-Tweezers can be used to remove debris such as glass, dirt or splinters from a wound and can also be used to remove stingers left behind by bees.
+Tweezers can be used to remove debris such as glass, dirt, or splinters from a wound.
+They can also be used to remove stingers left behind by bees.

 Alcohol swabs are used to clean the infected or wounded area before antibiotic ointment or bandages are placed on the area.
 Alcohol swabs may also be used in conjunction with anesthetic swabs and can be used to sterilize tweezers if needed.

-Antibiotic ointments can be used to treat many types of conditions and will aid in the proper healing of the wound area.
-Antibiotic ointments also help to keep infection out of the wound and should be administered after the injured area has been thoroughly cleaned.
+Antibiotic ointment can be used to treat many types of conditions and will aid in the proper healing of the wound area.
+Antibiotic ointment also helps to keep infection out of the wound and should be administered after the injured area has been thoroughly cleaned.

 Medical tape is used to secure gauze pads or wraps when they are being used as a bandage.
 This tape is designed not to leave residue behind and usually comes in a long roll.

 Elastic bandages help keep a sprained joint immobile and reduce swelling.
 Elastic bandages come with either hook-and-loop or metal fasteners to keep them in place.
-Elastic bandages can be put on ankles, knees, wrists and elbows until a visit to the doctor can be arranged.
-These bandages come in 1- to 6-inch widths.
+These flexible bandages can be wrapped around ankles, knees, wrists, and elbows until you can get to a doctor.
+These bandages vary in width from one to six inches.